 Here’s The Girl on the Train:

 And here is The Woman in Cabin 10:

 Strange, isn’t it?
 Maybe the standards haven’t been established yet for what makes for a great Crazy Lady Thriller?
 Or maybe the genre just isn’t everyone’s cup of tea.

-Regardless, this book kept me entertained, although I spent most of my reading time being annoyed with Cassie.
+Regardless, The Flight Attendant kept me entertained, although I spent most of my reading time being annoyed with Cassie.
 I suspect being annoyed with characters is just a byproduct, if not a goal, of this genre.
 As a bonus, the novel contains plenty of insider secrets about the frontlines of the airline industry.
 Overall, I give it lukewarm recommendation.